 #2 Outside Sources

 We are called to live in the world but not of it.
 But sometimes living in the world leaves us vulnerable to doubt.
-These outside sources are the things of this world that distract us.
-They could be the people we surround ourselves with, the things we read or watch on TV, social media, etc. Anything we put into our minds can cause doubt to form if we allow it to influence our thoughts.
+These outside sources are the things of this world that distract us from God’s plan.
+They could be the people we surround ourselves with, the things we read or watch on TV, social media, etc. Anything we put into our minds can cause doubt to form if we allow it to influence our thoughts and beliefs.

 Sometimes our doubt is much closer to home than we would like it to be.
 At times, we can be our own worst enemy.
 Our view of ourselves can leave us feeling like we’re not good enough or that we’re a failure.
 These negative thoughts can cause doubt to creep into our minds if we allow them to take hold.

 How to Overcome Doubt in Faith

 God, in His infinite wisdom, knows the innermost workings of our minds.
 He knows we have doubt and He knows we wonder where He is when everything goes wrong in our lives.
 He understands our hearts and He has not left us alone to face doubt on our own.
 We can recognize what causes doubt and quickly overcome it with one simple God-given tool…our Faith!